 - 2.1.4 A Project remains eligible for matching with other Funders until they have received and accepted your funding invitation on the Platform.

-- 2.2.1 Once you Launch the Fund, you will make a payment that will include the amount of Fund Payment and a service charge equivalent to 5 per cent of the Fund Payment (the “Service Charge”).
+- 2.2.1 Once you Launch the Fund, you will make a payment that will include the amount of Fund Payment and any applicable service charges (the “Service Charge”).
 Your payment amount will be distributed in the following manner:

 - a) the Non-profits will receive 100% of any Grant Payments; and

 - b) we will receive 100% of any Service Charge to cover our services, administrative costs and expenses.